joshnadevireddyD/task/Newtask/README.md

 step 2: Make sure that source code and Dockerfile should be present in one folder

-step 3: Start the service of docker

-         service docker start

-step 4: Now try to create image and container by running the Dockerfile
+step 3: Now try to create image and container by running the Dockerfile

-step 5: To create image execute the below command
+step 4: To create image execute the below command

-        docker build -t data .

-step 6: To create container execute the below command
+step 5: To create container execute the below command

-        docker run -ti -p 8001:8001 data /bin/bash

 Example:

 Enter the Movie name:
-Aquaman
+300
-Rotten Tomatoes Rating is "8%"
+Rotten Tomatoes Rating is "83%"